Friday, August 8, 2008

 Ede has lots of building decorative details

-and every window has a display of flowers, plants or objet d'art!
+Every window has a display of flowers, plants, or objet d'art!

 A fusion of modern and old style Dutch architecture.